-The Arkansas State University Speech and Hearing Center is proud to announce the launch of an Assistive Listening Device Trial Center.
+The A-State Speech and Hearing Center is proud to announce the launch of an Assistive Listening Device Trial Center.

 What is an assisted listening device?